-Freya’s first introduction to Indonesia was on a language program in Salatiga, Central Java, in 2014.
+Freya’s first introduction to Indonesia was a language program in Salatiga, Central Java, in 2014.
 From this experience, her love for Indonesia’s cultures, languages and landscapes was strongly cemented.
-Since then, Freya has continued her engagement with the region by undertaking a year-long exchange in 2015 at Gadjah Mada University and Parahyangan Catholic University, where she completed her thesis on Artist Communities in Bandung.
-Freya is a former Vice President of AIYA ACT Chapter and was Cultural Performance and Events Coordinator for the Australia Indonesia Youth Exchange Program (AIYEP) 2016/2017.
-Since graduating from ANU with a BA Asia-Pacific Studies/Science in 2017, Freya has been working in health, advocacy and women’s microfinance organisations in Indonesia through the Australian Volunteers Program, a DFAT funded initiative.
+Since then, Freya has continued her engagement with the region by undertaking a year-long exchange in 2015 at Gadjah Mada University and Parahyangan Catholic University, where she completed her thesis on artist communities in Bandung.
+Freya is a former Vice President of AIYA ACT Chapter and was Cultural Performance and Events Coordinator for the Australia Indonesia Youth Exchange Program (AIYEP) 2016-2017.

 Digital Content Producer

 Seluz is an experienced quantitative analyst with a demonstrated history of working in project management in an international development context, and who is skilled in quantitative research, survey design and statistical analysis.
 He is currently working as a Data Officer at Australia Awards in Indonesia, an Australian Government-funded program from the Department of Foreign Affairs and Trade for scholarship opportunities and the Australia Global Alumni network.
 He has a Master of Science in Mathematics and Statistics from the University of Melbourne.
 Upon returning from his postgraduate training, he initiated a community called Let’s Talk to help young people in his hometown of Kupang, Nusa Tenggara Timur, to learn and speak English.
 He actively promotes the Australian education system and opportunities to study in Australia through his personal YouTube channel.
 Travelling and writing are the ways he enjoys life.